RepRapLtd/Painting-Robot/README.md

 You can then use that to paint the image by hand.
 If you're feeling like cheating, as [Vermeer did using a camera obscura](https://www.bbc.co.uk/history/british/empire_seapower/vermeer_camera_01.shtml), you can even use a data projector to throw the image onto your canvas or panel to guide you.

-When that's working we will go on to build a...
+When that's working we will go on to build...

 ## The painting robot